Centennial Hall (Frankfurt)

 The Centennial Hall (Jahrhunderthalle) is a congress centre located in Frankfurt, Germany.
 The centre comprises an events hall, exhibition hall and conference centre, respectively known as Kuppelsaal, Kasino and Konferenzareal.

 The venue, which was designed by architects Friedrich Wilhelm Kraemer and Ernst Sieverts, opened in 1963 and was built to celebrate the 100th anniversary of the founding of Hoechst AG.

-Notable past performers include Jimi Hendrix, Janis Joplin, the Grateful Dead, James Brown, Ella Fitzgerald, Louis Armstrong, and Duke Ellington.
+Notable past performers include Jimi Hendrix, Janis Joplin, the Grateful Dead, James Brown, Ella Fitzgerald, Geolier, Louis Armstrong, and Duke Ellington.